Introduction

 • Swollen top

-• Fret buzzing in the high registers (as fretboard rises with the top)
+• Fret buzzing in the high registers (as the fretboard extension rises with the top)

 • Distorted back and sides